-Erica Roa joined as an Emerging Markets fixed income investment analyst after a three-year absence from the industry during which she not only took care of her young daughter but also pursued her master's degree.
-"I applied to the Return to Bay Street program because it allowed me to showcase my experience, education and passion for capital markets to companies committed to increasing female participation and leadership in the industry," says Erica.
+Erica Roa joined as an Emerging Markets fixed income investment analyst after a three-year absence from the industry during which she not only took care of her young daughter but to the Return to Bay Street program because it allowed me to showcase my experience, education and passion for capital markets to companies committed to increasing female Erica.
 "Being part of the Mackenzie Fixed Income team has been a rewarding experience for me.

-I'm working with talented individuals who are always willing to share perspectives, collaborate and learn from each other."
+I'm working with talented individuals who are and learn from each other."

-Alana Cherwenka Cameron joined Mackenzie's Portfolio Construction group where she works with our distribution team, evaluating and identifying investment strategies that will improve portfolio outcomes.
-Seven years ago, Alana took a sabbatical to spend time at home with her young family.
+Alana Cherwenka Cameron joined Mackenzie's Portfolio Construction group where she works with our distribution team, evaluating and identifying investment strategies that will improve portfolio

 Once her children were in school fulltime, she was ready to get back into the industry.
 "The biggest challenge was overcoming the bias associated with having a time gap on my resumé.
 Plus, I needed to convince potential employers that my skills were up to date or could be easily updated," says Alana.

 "The Return to Bay Street program was perfect for someone like me.
 It has helped me bridge the gap in my resumé and get back on my career path."

-Alana Cherwenka Cameron, Portfolio Construction
+Alana Cherwenka Cameron,

 Our people are the driving force behind our efforts to strengthen our communities and protect our planet.
 They share a passion for helping and a desire to build a brighter tomorrow for all.
-PRIORITY TOPICS